The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Willing to do God’s Will

-The text in terra pax homínibus bonæ voluntátis is telling us that peace is given only to those of good will; that is, those who will to do God’s will.
+The text in terra pax homínibus bonæ voluntátis is telling us that peace is given only to those individuals of good will; that is, those who will to do God’s will.
 Peace isn’t something that God can just hand us on a silver platter simply because we are all His “people.”
 After all, if God made us do something against our will it wouldn’t be a genuine act of love.

 Therefore peace—mental, spiritual, or social—really depends on freely willing to do God’s will.